Milk-Drinker01/Netick-Character-Controller/README.md

  A project showing how to use the Character Controller component with Netick

+WARNING: it is generally not recommended to use the CharacterController for server-authoritative multiplayer games.

-While I recomend against it, this code is mostly just workarounds to make the Character Controller component work in server-authoritative multiplayer games.
+While I recommend against using it, this code contains workarounds to make the Character Controller component work in server-authoritative multiplayer games.

 The code gets around the following issues:
 1) CharacterController.IsGrounded only updates when physics is stepped, not on CharacterController.Move().
 To get around this, I have written a custom IsGrounded() check (NetworkedCharacterController.cs)